 Marketers are always talking about the next big thing, which can make it hard to discern genuine changes in the marketing landscape from the trends that are just hype.
-But the research on voice search is in: over a third of all people in the United States—around 112 million total—use a voice assistant at least once a month.
+But the research on voice search is in.
+Over a third of all people in the U.S.—around 112 million total—use a voice assistant at least once a month.

 And many believe that number will only grow.
 Gartner’s experts have predicted that 30% of all searches will be done without screens by next year.

 Those numbers are compelling, but alone they don’t tell you why voice search is so important.
 If all those searches were people asking common trivia questions or checking the day’s weather, most marketers still wouldn’t have much cause to care.
 But according to a Google survey, people use voice search for a range of informational queries that includes business information and deals and promotions.

 And while search engine optimization (SEO) is extremely competitive in general, voice search is one area where there’s a pretty sizeable content gap.
 A lot of voice searches still fail to produce a clear result.
 For marketers, that’s called an opportunity.

 3 SEO Strategies for Smart Speakers

 Getting the top spot in Google assures you’ll reach more people, but claiming the only spot in a smart speaker voice query brings your content to a whole new audience.
 To broaden your SEO strategy for smart speakers, incorporate these three strategies.